 “He admitted the agency could not punish or fine manufacturers or importers who neglect the warning label for chlorpyrifos since penalties for violation were not included in the announcement.

-“FDA was waiting for the final report by police and provincial public health investigators on the cause of death of five guests at the Downtown Inn in a northern province of Chiang Mai before taking any further action on products containing chlorpyrifos, he said.
+“FDA was waiting for the final report by police and provincial public health investigators on the cause of death of five guests at the Downtown Inn in the northern province of Chiang Mai before taking any further action on products containing chlorpyrifos, he said.

 “Apart from chlorpyrifos, other products listed in harmful substances category 3 are dishwashing liquid, floor and sanitary ware cleaning products, disinfectant for households, correction fluid and others.